Adelsamir01/school-ctf/README.md

 - `npm start` - Start production server
 - `npm run lint` - Run ESLint

-## Deployment

-See `DEPLOYMENT.md` for Netlify deployment instructions.

 ## Notes

-- Teams are identified by cookies (team_id and event_id)
+- Teams are identified by cookies (team_id)
-- Event passwords are stored in events.json
+- Challenge passwords are hardcoded in config.json files
 - CTF flags are case-sensitive
 - Timer starts automatically when a team views a CTF
 - Points are awarded only on first correct submission
-- Teams start with 60 points
-- Hints cost: Hint 1 = 10pts, Hint 2 = 20pts, Hint 3 = 30pts, etc.
-- Leaderboard ranks by points, then by total time (lower time wins ties)
-# school-ctf